xe0r/mserver/README.md

 and type "go run main.go".
 Alternatively, type "go build" and run the executable.
 When the server is running, use web browser to access it.

-Paths to ffmpeg and ffprobe are currently hardcoded in player/stream.go